cognitedata/transformations-template/README.md

   clientSecret: COGNITE_CLIENT_SECRET
 ```

 The one thing to take away from this example is that the manifest variables, like `clientId`, points to the corresponding environment variables specified below `env` in the workflow file.
-Feel free name these whatever you want.
+Feel free to name these whatever you want.

 ##### 2. OIDC flow: client secrets
 By default, we expect you to store the client secrets as secrets in your Github repository.
 This way we can automatically read them in the workflows, *sweeeeet*.
 The expected setup is as follows: